magento/devdocs/src/community/resources/contribution-day-organizer-handbook.md

 *  Project or area they are interested in contributing to?

 Having the above information can also be useful as feedback into [issue backlog preparation](#contribution-backlog) as well as helping to shape the goal and/or agenda for the event.
+Depending on the region of the event, be aware of data regulations (e.g. GDPR) and follow its guidelines.

 #### Instructions for Attendees
 Once your website and registration page is ready, you should compile materials to send to your attendees after they register and before the event.
 Some basic information that should be present in this material includes: